WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 # Sentiment Analysis for Event-Driven Stock Prediction
 Use natural-language processing (NLP) to predict stock price movement based on Reuters News

+## Website

+You are welcome to visit our website:[GolenRocks.me](http://goldenrocks.me/), it is not meant to make money (you can make it though, through endless feature engineering), just to show the applications of mathematics.

 1. Data Collection and Preprocessing

     1.1 get the whole ticker list to obtain the details of public companies